stoeps13/connections-doc/source/admin/admin/t_admin_profiles_configure_board.md

         -   self.
 Users with the specified profile type can view and post messages in their own recent updates area.
 Administrators can also view and post messages in the recent updates area of users with the specified profile type.
         -   colleagues\_not\_self.
 Only people who belong to the network of the user with the specified profile type, and who have the person role, can view and post messages to the user's recent updates area.
 Users with the specified profile type cannot post messages to their own recent updates area.

+            !!! note
-            **Note:** If resourceOwner is specified on the access check, the resource owner constraint must also be met, unless the user has the self role.
+    If resourceOwner is specified on the access check, the resource owner constraint must also be met, unless the user has the self role.

         -   colleagues\_and\_self.
 People who belong to the network of the user with the specified profile type, and who have the person role, can view and post messages to the user's recent updates area.
 Users with the specified profile type can also post messages to their own recent updates area.

+            !!! note
-            **Note:** If resourceOwner is specified on the access check, the resource owner constraint must also be met, unless the user has the self role.
+    If resourceOwner is specified on the access check, the resource owner constraint must also be met, unless the user has the self role.

         -   person\_not\_self.
 Users with the Person role in the News application can post messages to or view the recent updates area of users with the specified profile type.
 Users with the specified profile type cannot post messages to their own recent updates area.

+            !!! note
-            **Note:** If resourceOwner is specified on the access check, the resource owner constraint must also be met, unless the user has the self role.
+    If resourceOwner is specified on the access check, the resource owner constraint must also be met, unless the user has the self role.

         -   person\_and\_self.
 Users with the Person role in the News application, including self, can post messages to or view the recent updates area of users with the specified profile type.
 Users with the specified profile type can also post messages to their own recent updates area.

+            !!! note
-            **Note:** If resourceOwner is specified on the access check, the resource owner constraint must also be met, unless the user has the self role.
+    If resourceOwner is specified on the access check, the resource owner constraint must also be met, unless the user has the self role.

     profile.board.write.comment
     :   Controls user access to post comments to the recent updates area.